frederic-perez/AmE-dictionary/data/idioms.md

 __be on the fence__
 __be on the go__
 __be on the line__ __1__ To be in a state of jeopardy or uncertainty.
-__be on the lookout__ :four: To be watching for something or someone. _Be on the lookout for my email!
+__be on the lookout__ :five: To be watching for something or someone. _Be on the lookout for my email!
 It will have all the instructions you need for the project._
 __be on the mend__
 __be on the safe side__ :dart:
 __be on the same page__ :three::hammer: